tommarvoloriddle/Machine-Learning-for-Cyber-Security/README.md

     ```bash
     python eval.py /path/to/clean_data_filename /path/to/poisoned_data_filename /content/pruned_models/10.0
     ```
+    Replace /content/pruned_models/10.0 with /content/pruned_models/4.0 or /content/pruned_models/2.0 for 4%, 2% repaired models
     Replace `/path/to/clean_data_filename` and `/path/to/poisoned_data_filename` with the actual paths to your clean and poisoned data files.

 4. The script will use the specified model file from the pruned models directory.